Top 10 Software Development Metrics to Measure Productivity

 - Agile metrics should measure different aspects of the development process.

-Make business success your ultimate metric of measuring productivity.
+Make business success your ultimate metric of productivity measuring.
 Is your customer happy?
 Do you deliver on time?
 How quickly your business results improve?
 To obtain data-backed answers to these questions you will need to include specific success criteria for each product requirement (e.g., adoption rate by end-user) and map these success criteria to your project’s metrics discussed below.

 1. Sprint Burndown is one of the key metrics for agile scrum.
 A burndown report communicates the complexion of work throughout the sprint based on story points.
 The goal of the team is to consistently deliver all work, according to the forecast.